 Amazon Cognito identities

-Amazon Cognito Identity enables you to create temporary, limited-priviledge Amazon credentials for use in mobile and web applications.
-When you use Amazon Cognito Identity, you create identity pools that create unique identities for your users and authenticate them with identity providers like Login with Amazon, Facebook, and Google.
+Amazon Cognito Identity enables you to create temporary, limited privilege Amazon credentials for use in mobile and web applications.
+When you use Amazon Cognito Identity, create identity pools that create unique identities for your users and authenticate them with identity providers like Login with Amazon, Facebook, and Google.
 You can also use Amazon Cognito identities with your own developer authenticated identities.
 For more information, see Amazon Cognito Identity.

 Amazon Cognito Identity creates unauthenticated and authenticated identities.
 Unauthenticated identities are used for guest users in a mobile or web application who want to use the app without signing in.
 Unauthenticated users are granted only those permissions specified in the IAM policy associated with the identity pool.